dk14/wolfram-mega/docs/dsl.md

 > Draft

-Discreet eDSL (purposeful misspelling) is an instrument to easily build contracts compatible with Mega offers and matching.
+Discreet eDSL is an instrument to easily build contracts compatible with Mega offers and matching.

+> "Discreet" misspelled on purpose

 It gives you `OfferModel`, which matching engine turns into `OfferTerms`.
 The language is super-easy and embedded into TypeScript.